 “Don’t worry about whether or not it’s really your earliest memory.
 I just want you to think back to the earliest important memory that comes to mind.”

 That made things a lot easier.
 The first event that came to mind when Michael asked me for an important memory when I was younger was Julie.
-I was just old enough to make some pretty solid memories, but young enough that the memories made weren’t strong enough to where I could really feel as though they happened to me.
+I was just old enough to make coherent memories, but young enough that the memories made weren’t strong enough to where I could really feel as though they happened to me.
 “Well,” I said, “ I guess my earliest important memory would be Julie.”

 “Who is Julie?”